hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 	- ## Central Idea + Preview Statement + Transition
 	  So let's talk about what AI is, how it works, and what went wrong in that case.
 - # Body
-	- ### Technical Definitions
+	- ### So let's define some things first.
 		- #### Artificial Intelligence
 		  Artificial Intelligence is an umbrella term that encapsulates anything with the ability to think or act like a intelligent being could.
-Howere
+However, what we will be talking about are